Thomas Jefferson Slave Apartments: History

 The band was formed in 1989 by Ron House, the former frontman of the band Great Plains.
 The band is named after Thomas Jefferson's slave quarters at Monticello.
 Soon after their formation, they released several 7"s in the Columbus area.
-They followed these up with their debut album, Bait and Switch, which they recorded at a cost of $800, and which was released in 1995 on American Recordings.
-This album was followed by their second album, Straight to Video, in 1997 on Anyway Records.
+They followed these up with their debut album, Bait and Switch, which they recorded at a cost of $800, and which was released in 1995 on American Recordings imprint Onion Records.
+This album was followed by their second album, Straight to Video, which was released in 1997 on Anyway Records following Onion's closure.
 Also in 1997, the band released a compilation album, You Lookin' for Treble, which contained singles the band had released from 1990 to 1992, as well as songs from an EP released during that time.
 Their third and last studio album, "No Old Guy Lo-Fi Cry", was released in 2000 on Rockathon Records, a label owned by Guided by Voices frontman Robert Pollard.

 While the band ended its initial run in 2000, they would continue to perform live in their native Ohio sporadically throughout the 2000s and 2010s.

 Guitarist Bob Petric died in April 2021.